temperlang/temperlang-blog/posts/generically-speaking.md

 That array! *Quel désarroi?!*

 Temper aims to translate well to all the other programming languages.
 To do that, we need to impose some order on generic operations like&mdash;well&mdash;ordering.
 The more generic the code, the more important context is.
-Join us as we look at languages' differing approaches to genericity and find some novel tweaks that let us translate generic functions well to many many languages.
+Join us as we look at languages' differing approaches to genericity and find some language design tricks that let us translate generic functions well to many many languages.

 <!-- more -->